 - Both Sides of the Table: Blogger Mark Suster has founded two companies and now works as a VC, hence the name of the blog.
 He utilizes his significant experience to tackle topics and situations relevant to entrepreneurs.

-- StartupNation: Business advice from a wide variety of entrepreneurs covering every step, from launch to growth to day-to-day management.
+- StartupNation: On this site you’ll find business advice from a wide variety of entrepreneurs.
+They cover every step, from launch to growth to day-to-day management.

 - Under30CEO: Specifically aimed at young entrepreneurs with a mix of detailed advice and big idea articles.